if-03-22-prpr/if.03.22-03_pyramid-of-numbers/pyramid_of_numbers.md

 248648713895134566486535248 / 8 = 31081089236891820810816906
 31081089236891820810816906 / 9 = 3453454359654646756757434
 ```
 Since really big numbers cannot be handled by the typical number types like `int`, `long`, `double`, etc. we have to work around this shortcoming.
-The basic idea is to create a struct `BigInt` which  handles such big integers by storing every single digit of the number in an array of integers.
-So the struct holds a member `digits` storing the digits of the big number and a member `digit_count` which stores the number of digits
+The basic idea is to create a struct `BigInt` which  handles such big integers by storing every single digit of a number as elements of an array of integers.
+So the struct holds a member `digits` storing the digits of the big number and a member `digit_count` which stores the number of digits.

 ### Example of a BigInt
 Consider the number `n = 4 345 978 349 843 534 984 529 235 492 457` with 31 digits which is definitely longer than the largest integer type possible (`long long`).
 This number would be represented in a `BigInt` where every digit of `n` is stored as an element of `digits`, i.e., `digits[0] == 7, digits[1] == 5, digits[2] == 4`, and so forth.
 Note that the digits are stored starting from the least significant digit.
 The member `digit_count` holds the number of digits, in our example 31.